 Description: Development of learning activities based on the needs of preschool age children.
 Selection and preparation of the environment as well as materials which are basic to diverse preschool programs.
 Emphasis on the process of lesson planning in response to developmental levels of children.
-Includes the compilation of a personal file of teaching ideas, activities and resources and the exploration and construction of materials to be used while working with children.
+Includes the compilation of a personal file of teaching ideas, activities and resources and the exploration and construction of materials to be used while working with children, and play-based teaching strategies.
+This course requires 5 face-to-face observation hours in an early childhood setting.